Dong Quai Root – 100 g ($23.99), 50 g ($14.99), 25 g ($9.99)

 Infertility.
 One of the chemical components of dong quai, ferulic acid, increases the motility and viability of sperm cells by protecting their membranes from the action of cell-harming free radicals.
 There is some evidence, however, that ferulic acid increases the risk of free-radical damage to sperm cells in men undergoing chemotherapy with bleomycin (Blenoxane), a cancer chemotherapy treatment sometimes chosen for its relatively minor effects on the immune system.

-Leukemia and other cancers.
+Leukemia, Other Cancers.
 Some herb experts have speculated that dong quai has the potential to protect healthy white blood cells during chemotherapy.
 Dong quai is known to contain compounds that, possibly when activated by exposure to sunlight as white blood cells circulate to the skin, greatly increase the effectiveness of chemotherapy drugs for leukemia, thereby indirectly sparing healthy cells.
 One study found that a water extract of dong quai was shown to have estrogen activity.
-Women at risk for breast cancer should carefully consider the use of this herb, and if you have breast cancer, you should not use it.
+Women at risk for breast cancer should carefully consider the use of this herb, and if you have breast cancer, you should not use it at all.

 Recommended Use